sumancelestial/sumancelestial.github.io/README.md

 - Lead the project and help other developers to achieve the goals
 - Connect with different stakeholders

-  Used Technologies: ReactJs 18, JavaScript
+  Used Technologies: React 18, JavaScript

 ### Supply wisdom